Insane96/EnhancedAI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Got a problem?
+about: Got a problem?
 Use this template.
 title: ''
 labels: bug
 assignees: ''